bdpiparva/docs.go.cd/installation/configure_proxy.md

 </VirtualHost>
 ```

-## OAuth 2.0 with Apache

-If you have set up Go to use [OAuth 2.0 gadgets](../integration/mingle_in_go.md) and Go is fronted with an Apache server, then you have to set X\_FORWARDED\_PROTO to "https" in the https virtual host configuration section.
+If you have set up Apache to use SSL, and Go is fronted with an Apache server, then you have to set `X_FORWARDED_PROTO` to "https" in the https virtual host configuration section.

 ```apache
 RequestHeader set X_FORWARDED_PROTO 'https'